-Making a budget is one of the best ways to understand where your money goes every month—and what changes you could make to help you reach your financial goals.
+Making a budget is one of the best ways to understand where your money goes every month and what changes you could make to help you reach your financial goals.

 There are several approaches to making a budget, and the right way to do it depends on your priorities, preferences and goals.
-Here are steps you can take when making a budget to ensure that it fits your lifestyle and financial goals.
+Here are steps you can take when making a budget to ensure that it fits your lifestyle and financial objectives.

 If you're self-employed or your wages tend to fluctuate, consider calculating your average income for the past three to six months.
 Focus on your take-home pay instead of your gross (pretax) income because that's the amount that actually winds up in your bank account.